The National Streetcar Museum at Lowell is currently closed during the pandemic. Please check back here for updates.

-The National Streetcar Museum at Lowell, MA is a satellite of New England Electric Railway Historical Society’s Seashore Trolley Museum in Kennebunkport, Maine, in cooperation with the Lowell National Historical Park and the City of Lowell.
+The National Streetcar Museum at Lowell, Massachusetts is a satellite of New England Electric Railway Historical Society’s Seashore Trolley Museum in Kennebunkport, Maine, in cooperation with the Lowell National Historical Park and the City of Lowell.

-Located at 25 Shattuck Street, the National Streetcar Museum is proud to welcome you to the mill city of Lowell.
+Located at 25 Shattuck Street, the National Streetcar Museum at Lowell is proud to welcome you to the great Mill City.
 After stopping in at Lowell National Historical Park’s Visitor Center, visit us across the street at the Mack Building and browse our exhibit about the influence of street railways on the development of our cities.
 Afterwards, head over to the Trolley Stop and hop aboard our streetcar from New Orleans and explore the city.
 Historic Car 966 will shuttle around the center of Lowell taking you to multiple historic sites.
 Visit the Boott Cotton Mills Museum or take a ride on a canal boat.